Black Sands median real estate price is $159,019, which is less expensive than 99.9% of Hawaii neighborhoods and 87.5% of all U.S. neighborhoods.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 7 people per square mile living here, this neighborhood is less crowded than 97.7% of America.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Black Sands neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Black Sands is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-One of the unique characteristics of the Black Sands neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.9% of the neighborhoods in America.
+The Black Sands neighborhood stands out for having an average per capita income lower than 96.9% of the neighborhoods in the United States.
 The Black Sands neighborhood also has a greater percentage of children living in poverty (55.7%) than found in 96.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Did you know that the Black Sands neighborhood has more Portuguese and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.3% of this neighborhood's residents have Portuguese ancestry and 14.1% have Puerto Rican ancestry.